finom/docs.vovk.dev/docs/controller.md

 ### StreamResponse

-Sometimes it's too hard to use generators to implement response streaming in some cases.
-Vovk.ts introduces `StreamResponse` class inherited from `Response` that uses `TransformStream#readable` as body and adds required HTTP headers.
+In some cases it's too hard to use generators to implement response streaming.
+Vovk.ts introduces `StreamResponse` class inherited from `Response` class that uses `TransformStream#readable` as body and adds required HTTP headers.
 It's a lower-level API that is used behind the scenes to implement generator logic explained above. `StreamResponse` is useful when your service method is implemented a regular function that accepts `StreamResponse` instance as a pointer to send messages manually.

 There is what the streaming service might look like: